Truth Or Dare ~ Mena-Region and Europe Towards A More Inclusive Dialogue

 But nowadays a significant number of citizens have turned against the institutions created to support critical thinking such as the rule of law, science and human rights values.
 In practice, it appears difficult to deal with critics and criticism and to allow for fundamental questioning.

-Speakers: Karl Sharro, architect, satirist and commentator on the Middle- East; Joshua Livestro, columnist and commentator, Dick Pels, analyst (under reservation).
+Speakers: Karl Sharro, architect, satirist and commentator on the Middle- East; Joshua Livestro, columnist and commentator, Dick Pels, sociologist, a freelance political writer and a singer-songwriter

 Drinks and Dinner 18.00 tot 19.30 h.